HugoBlox/hugo-blox-builder/templates/blog/content/blog/get-started/index.md

 - **Privacy Pack** - Assists with GDPR
 - **Stand Out** - Bring your site to life with animation, parallax backgrounds, and scroll effects
 - **One-Click Deployment** - No servers.
 No databases.
 Only files.

-> [!WARNING]+ Version Requirements
-> The new Markdown alert syntax requires Hugo v0.132.0 or later.
-Make sure you're using a compatible version!

 ## Themes